Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

-background-repeat property that will help us to control the repetition of the image. background-repeat property in CSS is used to repeat the background image both horizontally and vertically.
+image repetition of the backup be controlled by using the background-repeat property that will help us to control the repetition of the image.
+The background-repeat property in CSS is used to repeat the background image both horizontally and vertically.
+It also decides whether the background image will be repeated or not.
 background-repeat: repeat;
 background-repeat: repeat-x;
 background-repeat: repeat-y;